JaceDeane/pokeRGBplus/TO DO.md

 MAPS:

-	Viridian Forest:
-	- Add Hidden items to Viridian Forest
-	- Update the encounters*

-	Pewter City:
-	- Update Pewter Gym trainers' dialogue & VS teams
-	- Add the museum back (Display fossils picture)
-		- Map and events
-	- Update Pewter's PokeCenter & NPC homes
-	- Pewter Gym: Update text
+- Update Diglett's Cave

-	- Add the guy who stops you before beating Brock
+- Cerulean City onwards

+EVENTS:

 - (!)
-Set proper wild encounter data (!)
-	- Update the encounter table's percentages to be able to have encounter rates closer to Gen I's system (Not many slots at the moment)

-- `get dirfacing_UP` in front of Viridian Gym's door, so that you can walk left to right without interruption
+Pewter Gym: Update text

 - (!)
 Include and check all hidden items from R/B exist and are in the right place

+- Pewter PokeCenter Jigglypuff event does not yet have a spinning animation coded in for when it sings

+- (!)
+Pewter Museum needs its Fossil events defined and called

+- Add the guy who stops you before beating Brock in PEWTER CITY

 - Magikarp Salesman event in the Mount Moon Pokemon Center

+- `get dirfacing_UP` in front of Viridian Gym's door, so that you can walk left to right without interruption

 - Route 3 & Route 4 events/Trainers, etc.

-- Update Diglett's Cave (all)
+- Update Diglett's Cave

+- Mount Moon (entirety)

 ENGINE / DATA:

 - (!)
+Set proper wild encounter data (!)
+	- Update the encounter table's percentages to be able to have encounter rates closer to Gen I's system (Not many slots at the moment)
+	Viridian Forest:
+	- Update the encounters*

+- (!)
 Remove Swimmers from Pallet Group overworld sprites and include the PewterGroup as well...?
+(ADD an in-between SPRITEGROUP for routes)
 	(CooltrainerM, etc. doesn't load in after exiting Viridian Forest)

 - Update TM/HM list